Admissions and Funding

 - Official transcripts from each post-secondary institution attended

-- GRE scores and, for all non-native speakers of English, TOEFL scores
+- For all non-native speakers of English, TOEFL scores

 - Three letters of recommendation

-- A fifteen-page writing sample (ideally one that demonstrates the ability to work with primary sources in their original languages)
+- A fifteen-page writing sample that demonstrates both the ability to assess and engage with secondary scholarship and the ability to work with primary sources in their original languages

 Students in the Medieval Institute receive generous funding packages.
 Highlights include